-What is an Enlightenment coffeehouse and how did they transform our world?
+What is an enlightenment coffeehouse and how did they transform our world?
 Coffeehouses, first established in the 17th and 18th centuries, were places where, for the price of a cup of coffee, people could meet to share ideas.
-The RSA itself was established in an Enlightenment coffeehouse, named Rawthmell’s, in 1754 by a group of people with a shared vision for a better tomorrow.
+The RSA was established in an enlightenment coffeehouse, named Rawthmells, in 1754 by a group of people with a shared vision for a better tomorrow.

-A dedicated 'idea space' where Fellows working on projects that enrich society can put up ideas to be fired up by contributions from other Fellows.
-Once Fellows are in the 'idea space' they can add their fuel and follow-up contacts to ensure each idea benefits from the wealth of knowledge and expertise in the network.
+"It would be a fine thing to have an 'idea space' where Fellows working on projects that enrich society can put up ideas to be fired up by contributions from other fellows; a kind of mind-sharing leading to action.
+Fellows can get into the 'idea space' and add their fuel and follow-up contacts."